 2011; CONNECTICUT; $1,015,084 JURY AWARD:

-The victim in this tale was actually the truck driver.
-He was driving his dump truck down a narrow, back alley when another car crossed the yellow line and hit him head on.
-Police reports later verified that the gentleman who initiated the crash was drunk and high on drugs.
+A truck driver became a victim when he was driving his dump truck down a narrow back alley when another car crossed the yellow line and hit him head-on.
+Police reports later verified that the driver who initiated the crash was drunk and high on drugs.

 The truck driver sustained extraordinary injuries to his spine as well as brain and other harms.
 He sued the car driver for negligence.
 The defendant claimed that the plaintiff’s injuries were exaggerated and dismissed the extent of his damages.
 Maybe due to the intoxication, the defendant’s pleas fell on deaf ears to the jury.
 They awarded the plaintiff a hefty sum of $1,015,084 for these damages: